-Stanford ADRC Neuropathology and Biospecimens Core
+Stanford ADRC Neuropathology Core

 In support of research on Alzheimer disease and related disorders, the Neuropathology and Biospecimens Core analyzes tissues and other biological samples from volunteers in the Stanford Alzheimer’s Disease Research Center (ADRC).
 Core faculty provide state of the art neuropathology diagnoses of ADRC participants according to consensus diagnostic criteria.
 They contribute anonymous autopsy data to the National Alzheimer Coordinating Center, and prepare a brain autopsy report for a participant’s next of kin.
 The Neuropathology and Biospecimens Core maintains an archive of research tissues from ADRC brain autopsies.